-- 56. (1) In this Part, unless the context otherwise requires, a reference to the Director of WORC in relation to the granting or renewal of work permits shall be construed as including a reference to anyone specifically designated by the Director of WORC to perform those duties. - (2) All or any of the powers conferred upon the Director of WORC under subsection (5) may be delegated by the Director of WORC to any officer of the staff of WORC. - (3) A person who seeks to be self-employed or a prospective employer of any person may apply for a work permit or the renewal thereof - - (a) to the Work Permit Board, the Business Staffing Plan Board or the Director of WORC, as the case may be, where the application is for gainful occupation in Grand Cayman; or - (b) to the Cayman Brac and Little Cayman Immigration Board where the application is for gainful occupation in Cayman Brac or Little Cayman. - (4) An application for the grant or renewal of a work permit shall be in the prescribed form and accompanied by - - (a) the administrative filing fee, the work permit fee and where applicable the dependant fee and repatriation fee and such documentary evidence as may be prescribed; and - (b) a written undertaking by the worker to submit to being fingerprinted and to the fingerprints being recorded electronically.
+- 56. (1) In this Part, unless the context otherwise requires, a reference to the Director of WORC in relation to the granting or renewal of work permits shall be construed as including a reference to anyone specifically designated by the Director of WORC to perform those duties. - (2) All or any of the powers conferred upon the Director of WORC under subsection (5) may be delegated by the Director of WORC to any officer of the staff of WORC. - (3) A person who seeks to be self-employed or a prospective employer of any person may apply for a work permit or the renewal thereof - (a) to the Work Permit Board, the Business Staffing Plan Board or the Director of WORC, as the case may be, where the application is for gainful occupation in Grand Cayman; or

-- (5) Notwithstanding anything contained in this Law, the Director of WORC or the designate of the Director of WORC shall process applications and otherwise make determinations in respect of - - (a) the grant or renewal of a work permit; - (b) the grant of a work permit under section 66(10); and - (c) an amendment to a work permit. - (6) For the avoidance of doubt the Director of WORC or the designate of the Director of WORC may amend but may not grant or renew a Business Staffing Plan. - (7) A delegation under subsection (2) - - (a) shall be in writing or if made orally shall be reduced to writing as soon as possible afterwards: - (b) may be made subject to such limitations and conditions as are specified in the instrument of delegation; and - (c) may be revoked at any time by the grantor. - (8) Where the Director of WORC or the designates of the Director of WORC entertain an application under subsection (3) it shall be the responsibility of the Director of WORC or their responsibility to record and keep all minutes of the meetings and proceedings, including decisions taken. - 57.
-In performing the functions of granting or renewing work permits, sections 58, 61, 63, 67 and 68 with necessary amendments shall be construed as applying also to the Cayman Brac and Little Cayman Immigration Board.
+- (b) to the Cayman Brac and Little Cayman Immigration Board where the application is for gainful occupation in Cayman Brac or Little Cayman. - (4) An application for the grant or renewal of a work permit shall be in the prescribed form and accompanied by - the administrative filing fee, the work permit fee and where applicable the dependant fee and repatriation fee and such documentary evidence as may be prescribed; and - (b) a written undertaking by the worker to submit to being fingerprinted and to the fingerprints being recorded electronically. - (5) Notwithstanding anything contained in this Act, the Director of WORC or the designate of the Director of WORC shall process applications and otherwise make determinations in respect of - (a) the grant or renewal of a work permit; - (b) the grant of a work permit under section 66(10); and - (c) an amendment to a work permit. - (6) For the avoidance of doubt the Director of WORC or the designate of the Director of WORC may amend but may not grant or renew a Business Staffing Plan. - (7) A delegation under subsection (2) - (a) shall be in writing or if made orally shall be reduced to writing as soon as possible afterwards; - (b) may be made subject to such limitations and conditions as are specified in the instrument of delegation; and - (c) may be revoked at any time by the grantor. - (8) Where the Director of WORC or the designates of the Director of WORC entertain an application under subsection (3) it shall be the responsibility of the Director of WORC or their responsibility to record and keep all minutes of the meetings and proceedings, including decisions taken.